drewdeponte/git-ps/README.md

 We love open source software.
 See [our other projects][community] or [hire us][hire] to design, develop, and grow your product.

+I make some incomplete change to the UI

+Make change to some middle layer

+Make inner most change (has no dependencies)

+Make some more logical changes

 [Git]: https://git-scm.com
 [GNU make]: https://www.gnu.org/software/make/
 [community]: https://github.com/uptech